BaritoneBeard/BeeLang/README.md

  That's it!

 <h3> C </h3>
-To run Beelang in C from commandline:
+To run BeeLang in C from commandline:

 compile:
 ```gcc -o Bee Bee.c```